'Maximising the value of cetacean data through promotion and facilitation of standardisation and collation'

 UK-wide surveys of cetaceans to date have only occurred at approximately decadal intervals (e.g. SCANS – Small Cetaceans in European Atlantic waters and the North Sea), which limits our ability to understand population trends, even for the most common species in UK waters.
 Therefore, robust assessments of the conservation status of these species are generally not achievable.
 There is a substantial and growing resource in other sources of survey data that are gathered at different temporal and spatial scales around the UK by Non-Governmental Organisations (NGOs), industry, academic and regional government-funded projects.
 Independently, these data have limited application given the highly mobile nature of these animals.
 However, when these data are collated they become an invaluable resource for a range of analyses to inform conservation and policy needs.

-Year 1 project aims
+Phase 1 project aims

 The JCDP is funded by DEFRA, through the Healthy and Biologically Diverse Seas Evidence Group (HBDSEG).